ericacorra-data/event-success-prediction-business-case/README.md

 ## Example Predictions
 ## (T0)

-The T0 model estimates the probability of success **before an event is published**, using only static event information.
+The T0 model estimates the probability of success before an event is published, using only static event information.
-These examples illustrate how the T0 model assigns a **success score** and a corresponding **marketing priority** before publication.
+These examples illustrate how the T0 model assigns a success score and a corresponding marketing priority before publication.
 This early assessment enables marketing teams to prioritize campaigns and allocate advertising resources before behavioural data become available.

 | City | Event Category | Day | Month | Age Group | Success Score | Priority |
 |:----|:---------------|:---:|:-----:|:---------:|--------------:|:---------|